Offices Open for Election

 Filings made by mail must be received by the filing officer no earlier than ten working days before the first day for filing (May 1) nor later than the close of business on the last day of the filing period (May 20).
 Filings received before or after this time period, irrespective of postmark, are invalid and will be returned.
 (RCW 29A.24.080)

 Any candidate may withdraw in writing through Monday, May 23, 2022.
 Filing fee will not be refunded.
 (RCW 29A.24.130)

-Any person who desires to be a write-in candidate and have such votes counted at a primary or election may file a declaration of candidacy with the officer designated in RCW 29A.24.070 not later than the day ballots must be mailed according to RCW 29A.40.070.
+Any person who desires to be a write-in candidate shall file a declaration of candidacy with the officer designated in RCW 29A.24.070 not later than 8:00 p.m. on the day of the primary or election.
+A write-in declaration of candidacy is timely if filed by this deadline.
+No votes shall be counted for a write-in candidate who has not properly filed a write-in declaration of candidacy.
 Declarations of candidacy for write-in candidates must be accompanied by a filing fee in the same manner as required of other candidates filing for the office as provided in RCW 29A.24.091.

 PUBLIC DISCLOSURE REQUIREMENTS